ThomasKeil/InfoMate/README.md

 The directory [web](web) contains some examples how to create the neccessary data.

 The firmware requests data from a URL and expects a payload with either the XBM data or an error message.
-The request provides temperature and humidity as ... by the BME280 sensor.
+The request provides temperature and humidity as measured by the BME280 sensor.

 It looks like this: